Julbo Kid’s Eyewear: I Gotta Wear Shades…

 To be honest, I never imagined that C wouldn’t be into his shades.
 My husband and I both are aesthetically blessed with attractive eye colours but we care about our sight so we’re always donning our own defensive eyewear – and toddlers are monkey see, monkey do right?
 Besides, they were just so darn cute on him!
 We didn’t push, but always made sure fashionable eyewear was available at all times on the freak chance that he would keep them on.
 We tried a couple of pairs but the ones that have finally stuck are made by Julbo.

 Though slowly but surely C has become more tolerant of wearing his shades, I think a lot of the recent zeal can strangely enough be contributed to the laser treatments I’ve been getting for my fractured ankle (Mommy, the doctor, and “big boys” all wear their special glasses in the treatment room…), C’s Julbo glasses (we have the Looping 3) do have a lot going for them that I think make them superior over the other brands we’ve tried.
+Shop now the greatest selection of designer sunglasses at reasonable prices.

 Here’s what we liked: